Location: County Road 12, north side of Spring Lake

 Project Type: Capital Projects

 Current Status: Ongoing removal of low quality vegetation.
-Recent volunteer event: May 21, 2016.
-(Photos from this event to be added soon.)
+A volunteer event was held May 21, 2016.

 Size: 0.23 acres